damijanc/algorithms/README.md

 Algorithms
 =======

-Sandbox project for testing speed of bitwise operators
+Sandbox project for testing of various algorithms